drvinceknight/Probability_of_saying_yes_to_academic_responsabilities/README.md

 Repo for blog post making use of XKCDify.
 I wrote some code for a blog post after reading [this post](http://blogs.ams.org/phdplus/2013/05/19/learning-to-say-no/).

-The main point of my post is to draw a plot in XKCD style showing the probability of saying "yes" to various academic responsibility requests.o
+The main point of my post is to draw a plot in XKCD style showing the probability of saying "yes" to various academic responsibility requests.

 I make use of this [github repo](https://github.com/twam/matplotlib-XKCDify) for the XKCDify part.